Voz media US Voz.us

-After a Monday of price increases, the price of a barrel of black gold fell during Tuesday's trading on Asian stock markets on the possibility of an agreement to end the conflict.
+After Monday's price increases, the price per barrel fell during Tuesday's trading day in Asian stock markets due to the possibility of an agreement to end the conflict.

 An E-2D Hawkeye aircraft

 The economic and energy crisis triggered by the Middle East conflict continues to take its toll on markets, where volatility and turmoil are the most noticeable trends.
-The price of oil fell on Tuesday on the Asian stock exchanges, after a Monday of increases following the announcement of the US blockade of the Strait of Hormuz.
+The price of oil fell on Tuesday on the Asian stock exchanges, after Monday saw increases following the announcement of the U.S. blockade of the Strait of Hormuz.

-As for the conflict, despite the fact that no attacks were recorded by either side, tension remains, even though Donald Trump assured that Tehran now wants to reach an agreement "at all costs" after the start of the blockade.
-An action that Tehran declares as "illegal" and as "an act of piracy."
+As for the conflict, despite the fact that no attacks were recorded by either side, tension remains, even though Donald Trump assured that Tehran now wants to reach an agreement "very badly" after the start of the blockade.
+Iran declared this to be "illegal" and "an act of piracy."

 On the other front of the war, Israel and the Lebanese government are starting their talks, while the terrorist group Hezbollah is trying to boycott them.